mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ```

 Then, change the RootDialog class to derive from LuisDialog<object> instead of IDialog<object>.
-Then, give the class a LuisModel attribute with the LUIS App ID and LUIS key.
-(HINT: The LUIS App ID will have hyphens in it, and the LUIS key will not.
+Next, give the class a LuisModel attribute with the LUIS App ID and LUIS key.
 If you can't find these values, go back to http://luis.ai.
-Click on your application, and the App ID is displayed right on the Dashboard page, as well as in the URL.
-Then click on ["My keys" in the top sidebar](https://www.luis.ai/home/keys) to find your Endpoint Key in the list.)
+Click on your application, and go to the "Publish App" page.
+You can get the LUIS App ID and LUIS key from the Endpoint URL (HINT: The LUIS App ID will have hyphens in it, and the LUIS key will not).

 ```csharp